buddhist-uni/buddhist-uni.github.io/README.md

 To run the site locally, clone the repo, then run "[`bundle`](https://bundler.io/) `install`" and "`bundle run` [`jekyll`](https://jekyllrb.com/) `serve`" keeping in mind that the site will take up to 30 mins to build.
 Once the site is built, it will start serving at `localhost:4000`

 For more information on the build process, see [the Jekyll docs](https://jekyllrb.com/docs/).
-For questions about the source code, feel free to message me.
+For questions about the source code, feel free to email me or add a comment at the relevant spot on GitHub.

 # Contributions

 The beauty of Jekyll is that it outputs plain HTML, which can be reworked in a variety of ways.
 The code here is released under an MIT Licence, so feel free to reuse it in any (ethical) way you like.
-If you would like to contribute anything back, please feel free to email me or simply fork the repository and open a pull request!
+If you would like to contribute anything back, please feel free to message me or simply fork the repository and open a pull request!

 # Future Directions

 Over the next few years, I would like to expand the University's offerings further and further: into various regional forms of Buddhism, subtler points of Buddhist philosophy, the grand arcs of Buddhist history, and much, much more.
 I'd also like to continue to improve the site's design and marketing, so it can be as accessible as possible to as many people as possible.

 I have also tried to select content with "staying power" to avoid, as much as possible, anything that will become outdated in a few years.
 This site is technically a "blog," but it is **not** another newsfeed of digital ephemera.
-It is an experiment in a slower technology.
-It is my hope that this curriculum will provide a solid basis for Buddhist Studies for the next 50--100 years.
+It is an experiment in a somewhat slower technology.
+It is my hope that this curriculum will provide a solid basis for Buddhist Studies for decades to come.

 # Disclaimers